manalGuyez2/projet_Fin_etude/public/vendors/bootstrap/site/docs/4.3/getting-started/javascript.md

 Sometimes it is necessary to use Bootstrap plugins with other UI frameworks.
 In these circumstances, namespace collisions can occasionally occur.
 If this happens, you may call `.noConflict` on the plugin you wish to revert the value of.

 {% highlight js %}
-var bootstrapButton = $.fn.button.noConflict() // return $.fn.button to previously assigned value
+var bootstrapButton = $.fn.button.noConflict() // return $.fn.button to Précédently assigned value
 $.fn.bootstrapBtn = bootstrapButton // give $().bootstrapBtn the Bootstrap functionality
 {% endhighlight %}